-The financial statements of San Andreas Regional Center, as of June 30, 2013, were audited by other auditors, whose report dated February 18, 2014, expressed an unqualified opinion on those statements.
-Theses financial statements have been furnished to us and summarized to provide comparative information and is consistent, in all material respects, with the audited financial statements from which it has been derived.
+We have previously audited the San Andreas Regional Center's 2015 financial statements, and our report dated December 15, 2015, expressed an unmodified opinion on those audited financial statements.
+In our opinion, the summarized comparative information presented herein as of and for the year ended June 30, 2015, is consistent, in all material respects, with the audited financial statements from which it has been derived.